mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 Now the installation will run for 10-15minutes.

-***Note: Once the installation is complete, you will be able to access Azure Defender Console, check if you can open a cmd window, ping the Ip Adrress  you enter in the step 'Configure management network interface'
+***Note: Once the installation is complete, you will be able to access Azure Defender Console, check if you can open a cmd window, ping the IP Address  you enter in the step 'Configure management network interface'
 If the request timeout, you will need to reconfigure this step again, for that review the IPs one more time and use the command below to start over:***

 ```powershell